 Foundry Mold and Coremakers make or form wax or sand cores or molds used in the production of metal castings in foundries.

-Foundry Mold and Coremakers with little to no experience tend to make between $22370 and $26750 while the more experienced ones make over $39340 per year.
+Foundry Mold and Coremakers with little to no experience tend to make between $24660 and $28860 while the more experienced ones can earn over $43860 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Foundry Mold and Coremaker is to move to a higher paying state like MA.
-Right now, the highest paying states for Foundry Mold and Coremakers are MA, MN, IL, AL and OR.
+One of the easiest ways to increase your salary as a Foundry Mold and Coremaker is to move to a higher paying state like MA.
+Right now, the highest paying states for Foundry Mold and Coremakers are MA, OR, IL, VA and MN.

-3 other factors that can increase your salary as A Foundry Mold and Coremaker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Foundry Mold and Coremaker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Foundry Mold and Coremakers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Foundry Mold and Coremakers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons